P-the-B/SIT305_4.1P/README.md

 But required a hell of a lot of prompting and a watchful eye.
 AI was used for most code generation and debugging.
 All code reviewed and tested by myself.

+-- short story -- Skip if you are bored! my 2c on AI-assisted development: Its a genuine productivity tool but it is not a substitute for understanding.
+The bugs that caused the most lost time — the wrong gradle file, the AGP version mismatch, the status bar rabbit hole, all required human judgement to identify and resolve.
+The ability and  willingness to question outputs rather than blindly paste them is what keeps the project on track and on spec.

 ## Details
 - Min SDK: API 26
 - Target SDK: API 36